 - Volunteers will also need to be notified to be sure their Malpractice Insurance covers this type of activity.

 Direct Pro Bono Assistance

 At this time, CLA and CLA Sections do not have the capacity to provide direct pro bono assistance to self-represented litigants.
 Pro Bono Assistance requires a staff attorney to train and supervise a volunteer attorney.
-If you would like to encourage section volunteers to provide pro bono services through an existing legal services program, please work with Ellen Miller CLA’s Director of Strategic Partnerships and Initiatives to discuss and identify possible opportunities.

 1 It is best to offer videos in multiple languages.
 It is important for self-represented litigants to attorneys from multiple backgrounds.
 Given the number of members in sections and our existing partnerships with diversity bar associations, finding attorneys who speak languages other than English should be relatively easy.

 2 Section Coordinators can assist with ADA issues as all recorded videos or audio podcasts need to be transcribed.

 3 This could make it easier to find volunteers and eliminate the need for physical space.

 4 For purposes of this toolkit, the term “court” will be used to describe court, agency or office where matters are heard and decided.